Peak hurricane season is here, Virginia!

 3. Do you have the right home insurance coverage?

-This is probably the most important question for you to answer before the next big storm.
+This is probably the most important question you should answer before the next big storm.
 When was the last time you updated your insurance policy?
-It's so critical to speak to your independent agent to make sure you are sufficiently covered for hurricane season, especially if you’ve recently done anything to your home that added value.
+It's critical to speak to your independent agent to make sure you are sufficiently covered for hurricane season, especially if you’ve recently done anything to your home that added value.
 Your local agent is the insurance checkup expert you need to ensure you have enough homeowner insurance to repair or even replace your home.

-Let’s hope peak season doesn't impact Virginians this year but always hope for the best and prepare for the worst.
+Let’s hope peak season doesn't impact Virginians this year, but always hope for the best and prepare for the worst.
 Start by getting the right answer to these three important questions.
-And let us know if we can be of service to you or provide a homeowners insurance quote with an independent agent in your Virginia community.
+Let us know if we can be of service to you or provide a homeowners insurance quote with an independent agent in your Virginia community.
 We are a Virginia-only insurer by choice and have lived through hurricanes since 1896!
 We specialize in preserving the things Virginians value most and would be honored to protect yours.

 Learn more about homeowners insurance in Virginia >